 Like anything else in life, olive oil can go wrong.
-In this article, we will introduce the most common defects that you might encounter in your olive oils.
+This article will introduce the most common defects that you might encounter in olive oils.

 Old olive oils

-Olive oils are the best to use fresh as possible, the latest season always, ideally to be used within a year from harvest date.
-Most oils will be good for up to two years if unopened and stored correctly.
+Extra virgin olive oils are the best to use fresh as possible, the latest season always, ideally to be used within a year from harvest date.
+Most olive oils will be good for up to two years if unopened and stored correctly.
 With time they will lose fresh fruitiness that you want in your olive oil.

 If wet olives begin to grow mould before milling, the olive oil might have mouldy flavour attributes.

-Bad olive oils can produce a sour or vinegary smell and taste, that happened because of aerobic fermentation.
+Bad olive oils can produce a sour or vinegary smell and taste, because of aerobic fermentation.

 Wet food characteristic of olive oil is typical for olive oils that used olives damaged by frost when they were still on the tree.